Skatteetaten/mokey/README.md

 ## Architecture

-The architecture of Mokey is described in a separate document [here](architecture.adoc)
+The architecture of Mokey is described in a separate document [here](architecture.adoc).